 – Collect content about interculturality/stereotypes through focus groups with young people (30 young people from various nationalities) in order to get a common reference framework about stereotypes and prejudices and determine the pedagogical objectives of our escape game

-– Experimente the Escape Game with a total amount of min.
+– Experiment the Escape Game with a total amount of min.
 12 young participants and 3 youth workers in order to validate the final version

-– Launch the final version of the escape game during the multiplier events involving participants of the escape game experimentation (young people and/or youth workers), local partners and local authorities representative.
+– Launch the final version of the escape game (in French, English, Lithuanian) during the multiplier events involving participants of the escape game experimentation (young people and/or youth workers), local partners and local authorities representative.

 We want our escape game and its methodology to be transferable to other organizations and their networks after the project’s end to get more impact on a larger scale, therefore we will produce a methodology guideline and a ready-to-play Escape Game which will be freely accessible.